teher0094/osTicket-Exploration/README.md

 # osTicket-Exploration

 ## Project Overview
+In this project, I designed and managed an osTicket system for a simulated company, Americorp, to closely mirror a real-world IT support environment.
+The aim was to set up a structured ticketing system that efficiently categorizes and manages public inquiries and technical issues across various IT domains.
+Through this project, I wanted to gain more insight on the dynamics of a ticketing system, enhancing my skills in strategic planning, user role management, and effective communication within a client-service framework.

 ## Objectives
+- **Department Structuring:** Organize agents into appropriate Teams and Departments
+- **Agent Setup:** Create agents and configure access based on team membership.
 - **Ticket Simulation:** Generate tickets to be processed by agents.
-- **Department Structuring:** Organize agents into appropriate Teams and Departments
 - **Severity Level Configuration:** Create different levels of severity for ticket triage.
-- **Agent Setup:** Create agents and configure access based on team membership.

 ## Technologies Used
 - Remote Desktop Connection